-- 2. Teenage students should abstain from sex until they are married. - 5.
-It is okay for a boy to have premarital sex, but a girl should be a virgin when she gets married. - c.
-There is no harm in accepting a lift on a cycle/vehicle from a person whom I do not know. - d.
+- a.
+Teenage students should abstain from sex until they are married. - b.
+It is okay for a boy to have premarital sex, but a girl should be a virgin when she gets married. - There is no harm in accepting a lift on a cycle/vehicle from a person whom I do not know. - d.
 It would be alright with me to be in the same classroom with someone who has AIDS. - e.
 People who have AIDS should be put in isolation. - f.
-Persons who have AIDS should not be allowed to work in restaurants and hotels where people eat food. - A woman who has sex only with her husband is not at any risk for HIV infection. - h.
-A young person can inject drugs once in a while without any risk of getting Smoking/taking drugs is injurious to health and hence must be avoided. - I have difficulty in saying 'no' to smoking/drugs when I am with my friends. - k.
+Persons who have AIDS should not be allowed to work in restaurants and hotels where people eat food. - g.
+A woman who has sex only with her husband is not at any risk for HIV infection. - h.
+A young person can inject drugs once in a while without any risk of getting - infected with HIV.
+I to to the students to see the temporal to property is Smoking/taking drugs is injurious to health and hence must be avoided. - j.
+I have difficulty in saying 'no' to smoking/drugs when I am with my friends. - k.
 Eve-teasing is a normal activity which should not be taken seriously.